KillingSpark/zstd-rs/Readme.md

 This will tell you where the decoder panics exactly.
 If you are able to fix the issue please feel free to do a pull request.
 If not please still submit the offending input and I will see how to fix it myself.

 # How can you use it?

+Additionally to the descriptions and the docs you can have a look at the zstd / zstd_streaming binaries.
+They showcase how this library can be used.

 ## Easy